 November 17: Leonid meteor shower peaks.
 The Leonids are a shower whose activity varies greatly over a cycle of around 33 years.
 There were very high rates around the turn of the century, and we are now at a time where very activity is low.
 Perhaps 20 an hour might be seen in ideal conditions.
 Moonlight will not interfere this year if you want to check it out.

 December 14: Geminid meteor shower peaks.
 Conditions are very favourable in 2017 for this shower, which has become the richest and most reliable of the year, as the Moon will be close to New.
 More than 100 meteors an hour might be seen by a single observer observing under optimum conditions (the ZHR).
 The shower has a high number of very bright meteors and so it is well worth the effort of braving the cold nights for northern hemisphere observers.
-Some Geminids may be sen as early as December 8 and as late as December 17.
+Some Geminids may be seen as early as December 8 and as late as December 17.
+This is bound to be another of the highlights for stargazers in 2017.